owtf/ptp/docs/source/contribute.rst

 ==============

-In order for :mod:`ptp` to correctly retrieve the information that are contained in a tool report, it needs a parser to will take care of the technical parsing stuff.
+In order for :mod:`ptp` to correctly retrieve the information that are contained in a tool report, it needs a specialized parser.

 Let's start by writing the skeleton of our parser class.
-Since we are aiming to support *MyTool*'s XML reports, :ref:`xmlparser-label` seems the best class from which to inherit ours.
+Since we are aiming to support *MyTool*'s XML reports, :ref:`xmlparser-label` seems to be the best class from which to inherit.

-The :ref:`xmlparser-label` already defines the :meth:`libptpt.parser.XMLParser.handle_file` for us.
+The :ref:`xmlparser-label` already defines :meth:`libptpt.parser.XMLParser.handle_file` for us.
 This will initialize the :attr:`MyParser.stream` instance variable with a handle on the root node of the file.